 - (1) The purpose of the Environmental performance code is to ensure development is designed and operated to avoid or mitigate impacts on sensitive receiving environments. - (2) The purpose of the code will be achieved through the following overall outcomes: - (a) activities that have potential to cause an adverse impact on amenity of adjacent and surrounding land, or environmental harm is avoided through location, design and operation of the development; - (b) sensitive land uses are protected from amenity related impacts of lighting, odour, airborne particles and noise, through design and operation of the development; - (c) stormwater flowing over, captured or discharged from development sites is of a quality adequate to enter receiving waters and downstream environments; - (d) development contributes to the removal and ongoing management of weed species.

-Table Error!
-No text of specified style in document..a - Environmental performance code - assessable development
+Table 9.4.3.3.a - Environmental performance code - assessable development